eduvpn/vpn-server-api/CONFIG_CHANGES.md

 the 2.x life cycle are NOT required.
 Any existing configuration file will keep working!

+## 2.2.5

+- the `useVpnDaemon` option got a sibling: `vpnDaemonTls` which defaults to `true`.
+This means that by default VPN Daemon connections to IP addresses as specified in `managementIp` other than `127.0.0.1`, or `::1`, will require TLS.
+Setting it to `false` disables TLS.
+This is useful when you have multiple nodes in the same data center where TLS between controller and node is not that important.

 ## 2.2.0

 - the option `vpnCaPath` now defaults to `/usr/bin/vpn-ca`, when not specified,